jenkinsci/jclouds-plugin/README.md

           url: http://your.jenkins.url/jclouds-phonehome/
           tries: 3

--   You can put this into the User data field in the slave template for example.
-In the advanced template configuration you now can check the Checkbox "Wait for slave to phone home" and specify a timeout value (in minutes).
-When provisioning a slave, jenkins now waits for the slave to invoke the webhook before launching the ssh remote connection.
+-   You can put this into the User data field in the agent template for example.
+In the advanced template configuration you now can check the Checkbox "Wait for agent to phone home" and specify a timeout value (in minutes).
+When provisioning an agent, jenkins now waits for the agent to invoke the webhook before launching the ssh remote connection.